 Coastal coral reefs are particularly susceptible to microplastic pollution compared to offshore ecosystems, primarily due to the terrestrial origins of microplastics.
 The aim of this study was to investigate the abundance of microplastics in the coral communities and their habitats within Mirs Bay, Hong Kong.
 Our research employed Raman microscopy to identify and quantify microplastic particles present in coral tissues, coral skeletons and the surrounding sediments.
 Through a comprehensive field survey, we collected paired samples of Platygyra acuta fragments and adjacent sediments from four distinct coral sites for microplastic analysis.
-Our results revealed the presence of polyethylene (PE), polypropylene (PP), polystyrene (PS), polyethylene terephthalate (PET) and polymethyl methacrylate (PMMA) within the coral tissues, skeletons and sediments.
-Notably, the quantity of microplastics detected in coral skeletons can be over 20 times higher than that found in sediment samples of the same volume.
+Our results revealed the presence of polyethylene (PE), polypropylene (PP), polystyrene (PS), polyethylene terephthalate (PET) and polymethyl methacrylate (PMMA) within the coral tissues, skeletons can be over 20 times higher than that found in sediment samples of the same volume.
 These findings suggest the potential for coral reefs to serve as a long-term biological sink for microplastics.